-Paraguay is a large country with a small population, where half of the people live in rural areas.
-In fact, Paraguay is the country with the most inequitable land distribution in the world, with one per cent of its landowners owning 77 per cent of the productive land.
-This is one of the main sources of inequality and it results in nearly four out of ten inhabitants living under the poverty line.
+Paraguay is a large country with a small population, with almost half the population living in rural areas.
+Paraguay has an uneven distribution of wealth; in fact, it is the country with the most inequitable land distribution in the world.
+One percent of its landowners own 77 percent of the productive land.
+This is one of the main sources of inequality, and it results in nearly four out of ten inhabitants living under the poverty line.

 Paraguay is also the fourth largest producer of soya in the world.
 This monoculture destroys the environment, concentrates wealth, threatens people’s health, eliminates the diversity of native plants and displaces peasant and indigenous populations.

-Considering Paraguay's unequal land distribution and monoculture agrarian model, Diakonia focuses on strengthening peasant and indigenous organizations, and especially women, in order to improve the quality of life through the promotion of land reform and sustainable development models.
+Diakonia focuses on strengthening peasant and indigenous organizations, particularly women’s organizations, in order to improve quality of life by promoting land reform and sustainable development models.

 Read more about our work in Paraguay

 “No democracy without equal rights for everyone”As a transsexual person in Paraguay, Yren Rotela was so vulnerable that she saw prostitution as a route to survival.
 Today, she has left that life behind and has been commended for her work on preventing other...